Fl0W97/ci-p3-stock-analyst/README.md

 <details>

 <summary>details</summary>
-    Activate add-on alpha vantage with API-KEy
+    Activate add-on Alphavantage with API-KEy

-        Get Alpha Vantage API Key:
+        Get Alphavantage API Key:
         Go on https://www.alphavantage.co/support/#api-key and request an API Key.
-        Go back in the Google spreadsheet to Extensions in the menu, go an Alpha Vantage and enter the API Key.
+        Go back in the Google spreadsheet to Extensions in the menu, go an Alphavantage and enter the API Key.
-        Now you can start using formulars of Alpha Vantage to enter those in the spreadsheet.
+        Now you can start using formulars of Alphavantage to enter those in the spreadsheet.

 Find more details on https://documentation.alphavantage.co/GoogleSheetsMarketDataAddon/V_1/index.html